platonai/PulsarRPA/docs/get-started/5URL.md

 UrlAware provides more complex control to describe collection tasks and is the interface for all Hyperlinks.

-Finally, [DegenerateUrl](/pulsar-common/src/main/kotlin/ai/platon/pulsar/common/urls/Hyperlinks.kt) literally means a "degenerate link," which is not actually a link.
-It is designed to describe non-collection tasks, such as local computing tasks that do not involve the network, to be executed in the main loop.
+Finally, [DegenerateUrl](/pulsar-common/src/main/kotlin/ai/platon/pulsar/common/urls/Urls.kt) literally means a "degenerate url," which is not actually a url.
+It is designed to describe non-scraping tasks, such as local computing tasks that do not involve the network, to be executed in the main loop.

 ## Hyperlinks